 The military setbacks pushed the group to negotiate a settlement with the administration of Alvaro Uribe Velez between August and December 2002 in Cuba, and later between June 2004 and April 2005, in Mexico.
 The talks failed, and the government has kept up the military pressure on the ELN ever since.
 Added to this was lost revenue from dwindling oil production in the Eastern Plains, an ugly and violent feud with the FARC, and chaos at the top.
 Some factions of the ELN refused to negotiate with the Uribe administration.
 Other leaders simply left the group altogether.

-In response to this pressure, the group has increasingly allied itself with powerful drug trafficking organizations such as the Rastrojos, in part to keep their dreams of a revolutionary change at the top alive, in part to keep their mortal enemies like the FARC at bay.
-The group did, however, successfully negotiate a ceasefire with the FARC in 2009.
+In response to this pressure, the group increasingly allied itself with powerful drug trafficking organizations such as the Rastrojos, in part to keep their dreams of a revolutionary change at the top alive, in part to keep their mortal enemies like the FARC at bay.
+The alliance also drew the rebels further into the drug trade.

-Since peace talks began between the government and the FARC in November 2012, the ELN have repeatedly expressed their desire to be involved, even reportedly sending an unauthorized delegation to Havana, Cuba.
-They were subsequently turned away, however, and the government stated that their inclusion in any peace process would come only when the time is right.
+After peace talks began between the government and the FARC in November 2012, the ELN repeatedly expressed their desire to be involved, even reportedly sending an unauthorized delegation to Havana, Cuba.
+After numerous false starts and lengthy behind the scenes discussions, in June 2014, the government and the ELN finally agreed to begin formal negotiations.

 The ELN operates using columns and so-called "War Fronts."
 The group also has urban militias in some of the major cities and many of the smaller villages where it operates.
 The ELN’s National Directorate (Direccion Nacional) has 23 members.
 The Central Command (Comando Central - COCE) has five commanders.
 The military commander of the COCE is also the commander of the ELN.
 Another COCE commander is in charge of political functions.
 A third COCE commander is in charge of international affairs.
 A fourth commander carries out financial functions and the fifth commander leads communications between the COCE and the "War Fronts."